-But just because the concept is traditional doesn’t mean that Universal’s implementation of it will also be.
-As a quick look at the concept art attests to, that central hub is massive, structured more like a long corridor than, say, the Cinderella Castle hub at the center of Magic Kingdom, leaving a ton of room for all sorts of experiences, entertainment, and, even, attractions (the dueling coaster in the key art would appear to be connected to this central area, making for an intriguing – and unusual – addition).
-Given the sheer number of buildings located here – and given Universal’s insistence that a number of CityWalk-esque items will also be setting up shop right alongside the new theme park – it’s not implausible to think of various restaurants or stores also being inserted along this stretch, essentially making this area Epic Universe’s very own dining/shopping/entertainment complex (yes, inside the park).
+Just because the concept is traditional doesn’t mean that Universal’s implementation of it will also be.
+As a quick look at the conceptual art attests to, the central hub of Celestial Park is massive, structured more like a long corridor than, say, the Cinderella Castle hub at the center of Magic Kingdom, leaving a ton of room for all sorts of experiences, entertainment, and, even, attractions.

 Also unusual is the fact that the park’s four different lands are completely isolated from everything else.
-This was the approach pioneered by Universal for The Wizarding World of Harry Potter – Diagon Alley, taken to the next level by Disney for both Pandora: The World of Avatar and Star Wars: Galaxy’s Edge, and now fully deployed for the entirety of Epic Universe.
-There are two results that directly flow from this design choice: on the bright side, each themed area will feel as all-encompassing and immersive as Diagon Alley does, fully submerging you in one particular world or another; on the more practical side, each land will also be isolated in terms of its connectivity from the others, meaning that guests who wish to depart one section to enter another will have to first backtrack to the central hub (neither of the Disney lands even went this far).
+This was the approach pioneered by Universal for The Wizarding World of Harry Potter – Diagon Alley, taken to the next level by Disney for both Pandora – The World of Avatar and Star Wars: Galaxy’s Edge, and now fully deployed for the entirety of Epic Universe.
+Each themed area will feel as all-encompassing and immersive as Diagon Alley does, fully submerging you in one particular world or another.

 Epic Universe – history

 The stretch of real estate that Epic Universe will soon be sitting on has a long and involved history with Universal – it was originally purchased by the company back in the 1990s for this exact same reason but was then sold off again due to various financial, commercial, and corporate reasons (including the revolving door that was Universal’s ownership at the time).
-We have the full scoop all laid out for you in our big feature.
+We have the full scoop on this early period of what is today Universal Orlando’s south campus all laid out for you in our initial announcement.